syedrazaali/CourseProject/README.md

 # CourseProject

 **Quick Note: If you want to run this source code yourself, you will need to gain Elevated Access to the Tweepy API to make API calls in quick succession.
-The provided Colab Notebook and Demo will contain all source code already ran to show results of each respective code block (this is also to ease grading workflow).**
+The provided Colab Notebook and Demo will contain all source code already ran to show results of each respective code block (this is also to ease grading workflow).
+Also: Please make sure all files are kept in their respective folders and downloaded to drive as we use drive.mount for both our Logisitical Regression models(keep/run everything from "CS410Project", as well as our Data Visualizations (database folder)**

 This project repo covers the CS410 Text Information Systems Final Project conducted by our 4 man team.
 The main idea of this repo is to provide code, documentation, and a demo for a Twitter Sentiment Analysis Tool based on Crypto market data using Python, Tweepy, TextBlob for initial sentiment testing, SKlearn Logistic Regression models, Crypto-Marketcap API, and Plotly for Data Visualizations. **This Code is best run via Google Colab, as all relevant files, information, and installations are done directly in our file interface.**